 Some people get high with as little as 2mg of THC; others do so at 30mg; others won’t feel the effect until the dosing is past 100mg or more, or not at all.

-How long the effects will last are unique to each person as well.
+How long the effects will last is unique to each person as well.
 This is all based on your tolerance.

-Your tolerance can be impacted by many factors, including weight, metabolism, what you’ve eaten, and more.
+Many factors can impact your tolerance, including weight, metabolism, what you’ve eaten, and more.

 That is why it is crucial to follow the golden rule: start low and go slow.